SowadK25/WLP4-Lang-Compiler/README.md

 - [WLP4 Programming Language Specification](https://student.cs.uwaterloo.ca/~cs241/wlp4/WLP4.html)

 # Source Files/Implementation
 If you are interested in the source code of the compiler, please send a request to sowadkhan912@gmail.com and specify the purpose.
+I am not able to make the code publicly available as the compiler was a school project, and future terms may do the same thing.

 # How to program in WLP4
 - Visit the links above to understand how WLP4 works